brownplt/chaff-gen-artifacts/README.md

 docker build . -t sidprasad/fv-eval:latest
 ```

+Note that if you build these from source, digests will differ from prebuilt images.

 ### Ensuring things work as expected:

-Run a quick experiment, `docker run --rm -it sidprasad/wfe-clustering levenshtein DocDiff` to ensure Docker is installed
+Run a quick experiment, execute the following to ensure Docker is installed as expected.

-as expected.
+- `docker run --rm -it sidprasad/wfe-clustering levenshtein DocDiff` This should print text in clusters, a V Measure score, and a Homogeneity score.
+- `docker run --rm -it sidprasad/chaff-eval DocDiff`: This may take a few minutes to run, and should output 2 tables.
+- `docker run --rm -it sidprasad/fv-eval DocDiff`: This should output A list as well as a large table.

 # Overview of Claims